'The Masque of Mandragora'

 A similarly vibrant robe was made for Angus MacKay as Borusa, consisting of a deep pink gown and silver-lined purple patterned robe.
 Sadly, the gown is never seen without the robe on top in this serial!Costume Reuse note: The Borusa robe and gown was reused on an extra in 'The Invasion of Time', and the gown on its own was worn by another extra in 'Arc of Infinity' - allowing us to see it without the robe over it!

-Interestingly, one extra robe in the same cut and chevron pattern was made for a bit-part actor; it's odd that this robe was never seen again in any later serials set on Gallifrey, despite?
-It's quite a shame, as it would let us see the robe in full!
+Interestingly, one extra robe in the same cut and chevron pattern was made for a bit-part actor; it was briefly seen again, worn by an extra in 'Arc of Infinity', but otherwise there's no other clear shots of it sadly.
 Many scenes required several extras as Time Lords, with the extras' robes all following a similar outline and serrated cut to the shoulders.
 There of course was not enough money to make more gowns similar to the principle actors', so instead simple tabard-like garments were fabricated.
 Several collars were also made for the extras as well.Costume Reuse note: The various extra robes and collars were reused in later serials set on Gallifrey, in particular 'The Invasion of Time', 'Arc of Infinity' and 'Trial of a Timelord'.

 Two unique robes were made for Llewellyn Rees and Maurice Quick as the Time Lord President and Gold Usher, respectively; Rees' robe is of a pale cream pattern, while the Usher's is two-tone gold.
 Acheson also designed the uniforms of the Chancellery Guard, which consist of a tunic and trousers made of a brick-red wool-mix fabric, with white and black stripes over the front.
 The uniform is completed with a sculpted helmet (courtesy of Allister Bowtell) and a cape with white tubing.
 The guard's captain is distinguished with a slightly different helmet, and an armor chestplate also sculpted by Bowtell.Costume Reuse note: The Chancellery Guard uniforms were reused in every ensuing serial set on Gallifrey.
 In 'The Invasion of Time', a new chestplate was made for Chris Tranchell as the guard captain Andred, with a yellow lanyard worn with the tunic.
 In 'Arc of Infinity' the boots were painted silver, and the uniforms were reused again in 'The Five Doctors' and 'Trial of a Timelord'.